jogleasonjr/dainty-vs/readme.md

 - Contrast for environment text can be added
 - Contrast for comments can be added
 - Contrast for scrollbars can be added
-- Monochromatic (instead of grayscale) environment text can be set
 - Transparent environment borders can be set
 - Transparent scrollbar containers can be set
 - Transparent tool window grip handles can be set